Brooke Owens Fellow, Class of 2017

 Host Institution: The Aerospace Corporation

 Mentor: Danielle Wood

-As a student, Makiah has been involved with the very demanding, very structured lifestyle of the Texas A&M Corps of Cadets and Air Force ROTC.
+As a student, Makiah has been involved with the very structured lifestyle of the Texas A&M Corps of Cadets and Air Force ROTC.
 Wearing a uniform and learning military discipline has been a big part of her college experience.
 She serves on the Student Advisory Board for her department, is active President of Texas A&M SEDS, a member of The Mars Generation and the Association of Spaceflight Professionals, and is a NASA Social alum.
 She's worked in research on shape memory alloy applications.
 She recently completed a two-week mission at the Mars Desert Research Station (MDRS) as an Analog Astronaut!

 As a Brooke Owens Fellow, Makiah worked as a Systems Engineering intern at the Aerospace Corporation.
 She analyzed requirement management tools for restore and archive capability.
 She developed system requirements and collaborated with software developers to build customer support tool for managers.
 In addition, she created a repository for industry CubeSat parts for cost model analysis.

 Makiah has completed two space analog missions, Mars Desert Research Station Crew 200 as Greenhouse officer in 2018 and the MAU-TAMUSEDS mission in 2019 as Commander, leading a team of Texas A&M undergrads.
 She graduated from the Space Studies Program at the International Space University in 2019.
 As a commissioned officer in the US Air Force, Makiah will work in the developmental engineering career field.
 She wants to pursue human factors and flight test engineering.

 In her free time, Makiah can be found dancing or playing her mountain dulcimer!